Making quiet time work in your house

 Now that most of my kids are a little older and typically don’t need a nap, it has taken some juggling to make quiet time work.
 I have my 4-year-old play in his bedroom for 1 hour before he is allowed to play in the playroom with the others for the rest of the time, as long as they are not loud or bothering me.
 If it gets too crazy or the kids start fighting, I separate them into different rooms.
 They often ask to play alone for a least part of that time.

-In order to make alone-space for everyone, someone will often play on a blanket in the laundry room or a blanket in the kitchen.
+In order to make alone space for everyone, someone will often play on a blanket in the laundry room or a blanket in the kitchen.
 We have even used a tent on occasion, just to visually give them their own space when we don’t have enough rooms available.
-A small pop-up tent with no poles would be a great solution, much more convenient that the one we have used!

 Be consistent and realistic

-Following the same routine for quiet time everyday means very little complains from the kids about it.
-Since my kids transitioned right from naps into quiet times, they have never known another option, and honestly they very rarely complain at all about it.
+Following the same routine for quiet time every day means very few complaints from the kids about it.
+Since my kids transitioned right from naps into quiet times, they have never known another option, and honestly, they very rarely complain at all about it.
 In fact, I think they actually enjoy their alone time.

 Even though consistency is important, it is also just as important to be realistic.
 Depending on your child’s age, he might not be able to handle being alone in his room for 2 hours without getting into trouble.
 This is why my 4-year-old does 1 hour upstairs and 1 hour downstairs.
 He needs the change or he will start getting into trouble in his room.